 Although AI viruses usually do not infect people, there have been rare cases of human infection that ranged in severity from asymptomatic or mild illness to severe disease resulting in death.
 To date, Asian lineage H7N9 and HPAI Asian lineage H5N1 viruses have been responsible for the most human illness from AI, including cases with the most severe clinical signs and those with the highest mortality.
+The current strain circulating is the Eurasian strain H5N1, not the HPAI Asian lineage H5N1.
 At present time, the risk to the general public's health from the current H5N1 viruses is low.
 Human infections with AI can happen when the virus is inhaled (in droplets or in dust) or when it enters the person's eyes, nose, or mouth (either through unprotected contact with infected birds or contact with contaminated surfaces).
 The spread of AI viruses from one infected person to another is very rare and when it has occurred, it has only spread to a few people.
 However, because AI viruses can change and gain the ability to spread easily between people, it is very important to monitor for both human infection and person to person spread.

-Humans that have job-related or recreational exposures to birds should wear personal protective equipment (PPE) when handling birds including a mask, eye protection, gloves, and dedicated clothing and footwear.
+People who have job-related exposures to birds (including at animal shelters, veterinary clinics, or poultry processing plants) or recreational exposures to birds should wear personal protective equipment (PPE) when handling birds including a mask, eye protection, gloves, and dedicated clothing and footwear.
 The general public should avoid handling wild birds and observe them only from a distance.
 After handling any bird, people should wash hands well with soap and water and change clothes before having contact with other birds, especially domestic poultry or pet birds.
 It is safe to eat properly handled and cooked poultry and poultry products in the United States.
-The CDC recommends that everyone 6 months and older or that may have exposure to sick birds get a seasonal flu vaccine.
+The CDC recommends that everyone 6 months and older get a seasonal flu vaccine, especially people who may have exposure to sick birds.
 The seasonal flu vaccine will not prevent infection with AI but it can reduce the risk of getting sick with both human and bird flu viruses at the same time.

 HPAI H5N1 viruses have been detected in other animals, causing illness including severe disease and death in some cases.
 During this outbreak foxes and seals in the U.S. have been identified as infected with HPAI.
-Other species that have been found to be infected both naturally and experimentally with the virus in Europe and Asia include pigs, cats, dogs, wild stone marten, civet cat, and tigers and leopards in zoos.
+Other species that have been found to be infected either naturally or experimentally with the virus in Europe and Asia include pigs, cats, dogs, wild stone marten, civets, and tigers and leopards in zoos.
+This year, for the first time ever in the United States, a bottlenose dolphin found dead in Florida's Dixie County tested positive for HPAI.
+The news report can be found here: https://ufhealth.org/news/2022/first-avian-influenza-detected-american-dolphin.

-At present time, HPAI H5N1 has not been detected in birds in Los Angeles County.
-However Veterinary Public Health (VPH) and other agencies are closely monitoring the situation.
-Veterinarians that suspect HPAI in wild or domestic birds should report to VPH by calling 213-288-7060 or using this report form and emailing it vet@ph.lacounty.gov.
+Veterinarians that suspect HPAI in wild or domestic birds should report to VPH by calling 213-288-7060 or complete this report form and email it to vet@ph.lacounty.gov.
 Members of the public reporting sick or dead wild or domestic birds can use this online reporting portal.